-The Ordinary Shares being registered in this prospectus represent a substantial percentage of our public float and of our outstanding Ordinary Shares, and the sale of such shares could cause the market price of our Ordinary Shares to decline significantly, even if our business is doing well.
+The Ordinary Shares being registered in this prospectus represent a substantial percentage of our public float and of our outstanding Ordinary Shares, and the sale of such shares could cause the market price of our Ordinary Shares to decline significantly.

 The Ordinary Shares being registered for resale in this prospectus represent a substantial percentage of our public float and of our outstanding Ordinary Shares.
-The Ordinary Shares being offered for resale by the Selling Securityholders pursuant to this prospectus represent approximately 94.3% of our total outstanding Ordinary Shares as of March 24, 2025 on a fully diluted basis (assuming and after giving effect to the issuance of Ordinary Shares upon exercise of all outstanding Warrants).
+The Ordinary Shares being offered for resale by the Selling Securityholders pursuant to this prospectus represent approximately 91.7% of our total issued and outstanding Ordinary Shares on a fully diluted basis (assuming and after giving effect to the issuance of Ordinary Shares upon exercise of all outstanding Warrants).
 Once the registration statement that includes this prospectus is effective and during such time as it remains effective, the Selling Securityholders will be permitted (subject to compliance with the contractual lock-up restrictions that apply to certain Selling Securityholders, as described under "Shares Eligible for Future Sale") to sell the shares registered hereby.
-As described herein, the BCA Selling Securityholders acquired their securities at a price significantly lower than our current trading prices or at nominal values and may have a strong financial incentive to sell their securities after such securities are registered for public resale.
-Based on the last reported sale price of our Ordinary Shares on March 24, 2025, BCA Selling Securityholders may realize profit per share ranging from \(\frac{4}{6}87.54\) (\(\frac{4}{6}.63\)) to ¥898.93 (\$6.05), even though the current trading price of our Ordinary Shares is below the \$10.00 offering price to public shareholders in Thunder Bridge's initial public offering.
 The resale, or anticipated or potential resale, of a substantial number of shares of our Ordinary Shares may have a material negative impact on the market price of our Ordinary Shares and could make it more difficult for our shareholders to sell their Ordinary Shares at such times and at such prices as they deem desirable.
-Additionally, even if the price of our Ordinary Shares declines substantially, some Selling Securityholders may still have an incentive to sell to obtain liquidity.